 Performing a JHA can be challenging but with proper guidance and communication with employees, jobs can be easily broken down into specific tasks for hazard identification and risk control implementation.
 Here is an example of a job hazard analysis:

 Task Description: The worker is performing weld for the construction of stair handrails.

 Hazard Type: Physical hazard

 Hazard Description: Arc can cause severe eye damage that can lead to employee blindness

 Consequence: Major injuries

 JHA forms are traditionally printed on paper and are prone to damage or loss.
 Capturing photo evidence and collating hazard information to create a job hazard analysis report can be burdensome to safety officers when they use paper forms.
-But this hassle can be avoided by using iAuditor by SafetyCulture, an inspection app accessible through web and mobile platforms that can help organizations ensure compliance with federal regulations.
-With iAuditor, you can:
+But this hassle can be avoided by using SafetyCulture (formerly iAuditor), an inspection app accessible through web and mobile platforms that can help organizations ensure compliance with federal regulations.
+With SafetyCulture, you can:

 - complete JHA inspections using mobile devices even offline;

 - capture photo evidence, annotate, and add notes in-app to further explain hazards;